-Since 2001, under the auspices of Dr. Mark Batzer, the LSU Genomics Facility has provided services to the LSU Baton Rouge campus under a very generous operational model in which instrumentation, service contracts, and staff were provided without charge.
-In essence, clients reimbursed the facility solely for the actual costs of reagents or consumables used to provide their services.
+Since 2001, under the auspices of Dr. Mark Batzer, the LSU Genomics Core has provided services to the LSU Baton Rouge campus under a very generous operational model in which instrumentation, service contracts, and staff were provided without charge.
+In essence, clients reimbursed the Core solely for the actual costs of reagents or consumables used to provide their services.

 Approximately 50% of our current clients completed the survey:

 35 Faculty; 5 Staff; 11 Post-docs; 28 Graduate students; and one Undergraduate student.
 Below, we present de-identified results in the form of a brief synopsis, selected summary tables and graphs, and a listing of the testimonials and comments.
 Further, the raw survey data are included for those interested in parsing the data themselves.

 Letter of Support: The majority of clients stated that they were willing to write a Letter of Support for the Genomics Core.

 Grant applications: Clients frequently cite the existence of the Core in grant applications, with some regarding that fact as crucial to the success of their applications.

 Collaborations: Clients generally regard the Core as very important to the procurement of funding for collaborations.